-Redevelopment of Army Barracks haulted by grenade find
+Redevelopment of Army Barracks halted by grenade find

 A “legacy grenade” has been exhumed by construction workers at Deepcut Barracks (aka Princess Royal Barracks), a former army base in Surrey.
 Excavations were stopped as a result.

-An Explosive Ordnance Disposal (EOD) team where then called to the scene near Aisne Road.
-The EOD team conducted a controlled explosion to safely destroy the device, in situ.
+An Explosive Ordnance Disposal (EOD) team were called to the scene near Aisne Road.
+They conducted a controlled explosion to safely destroy the device, in situ.
 This suggests that the grenade was deemed too fragile to move without endangering the army personnel.

 Military bases are often amongst the most UXO contaminated sites in the UK.
-Since WWII the MOD has been selling off parts of its estate for private redevelopment, increasing the risk of such UXO encounters.
+Since World War 2, the MOD has been selling off parts of its estate for private redevelopment, increasing the risk of such UXO encounters.

 In the past, grenades have been found wedged behind walls and within the drainage systems of former army barracks.
 It would appear that an ‘out of sight out of mind’ culture existed in the army.